-- Parents/carers at this school are asked to collect out-of-date medication. - If parents/carers do not come to pick up out-of-date medication, medication is taken to the local pharmacy for safe disposal. - Sharps boxes are used from the disposal of needles.
-Parents/carers obtain sharps boxes from the child's GP or paediatrician on prescription.
-All sharps
+• Parents/Carers at this school are asked to collect out-of-date medication.

-- boxes are stored in a locked cupboard unless safe and secure arrangements are put in place on a case-by-case basis. - If a sharps box is needed on an off-site or residential visit, a named member of staff is responsible for its safe storage and return to a local pharmacy, to school, or to the pupil's parent. - Collection and disposal of sharps boxes are arranged with the local authority's environmental services.
+- If Parents/Carers do not come to pick up out-of-date medication, medication is taken to the local pharmacy for safe disposal. - Sharps boxes are used from the disposal of needles.
+Parents/Carers obtain sharps boxes from the child's GP or paediatrician on prescription.
+All sharps boxes are stored in a locked cupboard unless safe and secure arrangements are put in place on a case-by-case basis. - If a sharps box is needed on an off-site or residential visit, a named member of staff is responsible for its safe storage and return to a local pharmacy, to school, or to the pupil's Parent/Carer. - Collection and disposal of sharps boxes are arranged with the local authority's environmental services.